 - Into the Woods

-- Registration closes for youth and adults two weeks before the first day of camp.
+- Registration closes for youth and adults two weeks before camp.

 Have carpool contacts (must have at least one) before beginning the registration process.
 It is very important to complete the entire process (through payment).
 All incomplete registrations are deleted every evening at midnight.

 Volunteers: Many volunteers are needed to make camp a success, so please consider volunteering.
-Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained) or girls ages 6-13.
-Boy Scouts (under the age of 14) can register as volunteers for the service patrol, and boys and girls ages 14-17 can volunteer as junior staff.
-Each pack must have a minimum of one adult registered for every three youth registered.
+Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
+Scouts in troops, crews and ships can register as volunteers.
+A registered parent/guardian must be onsite at all times when tot-lots and Tigers are at camp.
+Each pack must have a minimum of one adult registered for every three youth (5th grade and under) registered.

 - Submit a copy of the BSA Health and Medical form (Parts A & B: All Scouting Events) to the pack representative (for additional tips on filling out the medical forms click here)